What better way to look inside the mind of the TeleGeography analyst than to explore what he or she is reading?

 Why should submarine cable operators care about adding packet networking to their networks?

 The recent move by the European Union to cap international mobile roaming charges is good news for end users across the EU.
 But will customers in the UK face higher bills when traveling after Brexit in 2019?

 Here’s how the move will impact mobile users.

 With plenty of new submarine cables in the works, what will emerge as the reigning Middle Eastern hub?

 Planning on attending the MVNOs World Congress later this month in Nice?
 Us too.
 Our own Tom Leins will be on the scene at the Nice Acropolis April 24-27.
 He's set to judge the MVNO Awards, which will be announced at the annual MVNOs Awards Party on Wednesday, April 26.

 Another WAN Summit New York is in the books.
 As our teammates and summit attendees head home from the Big Apple, we're starting to compile our highlight reel.
 Check back here for videos, pictures, and presentations in the coming weeks.

 TeleGeography's Spotlight is a monthly email in which we interview one of our analysts about content from our blog.
-Today we're sharing our January interview on the Latin American cable market.
-To get the Spotlight in your inbox, sign up here.
+Today we're sharing our March interview, in which Greg Byran shares his experience working alongside network managers to develop programming for the WAN Summit series.